wix/Detox/docs/APIRef.MockingUserActivity.md

 ## Mocking App Launch with a User Activity

-Using `lauchApp()` with custom params will trigger the mocking mechanism.
+Using `launchApp()` with custom params will trigger the mocking mechanism.

 ```js
 await device.launchApp({userActivity: activity});